ZaneColeRiley/Plant-Based_Notes/README.md

 - Vegetable oils (such as wheat germ, sunflower, safflower, corn, and soybean oils)
 - Nuts (such as almonds, peanuts, and hazelnuts/filberts)
 - Seeds (such as sunflower seeds)
- -Green leafy vegetables (such as spinach and broccoli)
+- Green leafy vegetables (such as spinach and broccoli)

  Needed Vitamin Supplments